rivalrockets/rivalrockets.github.com/_posts/2008-07-16-spore-safari.md

   - Gaming
   - Humor
 ---
-Ewww&#8230;that was one gross silence we&#8217;ve had here recently, but now Kit and I are back from vacation, and I have some new goodies to show yah.
+Ewww...that was one gross silence we've had here recently, but now Kit and I are back from vacation, and I have some new goodies to show yah.
 While in the deep south I bought the Spore Creature Creator, the demo of sorts for the coming game, [Spore](http://www.spore.com/).
 After some fiddling, Kit helped me to get the game working, as it had some troubles with updates at first, refusing to even start.
 Thanks Kit!

-Anyway, I&#8217;ve gone on safari and discovered some cool new species of animal!
+Anyway, I've gone on safari and discovered some cool new species of animal!

 ### First: the Thunderbeak